This annual list of the best chocolate/candy franchises was revised and updated on April 14, 2021.

 Kilwins Chocolates has only changed ownership twice since its founding in the 1940s.
 Don and Robin McCarty have been the principal owners since 1995.
 Each location has its own kitchen where the chocolates are made fresh using premium ingredients and proprietary “Heritage” recipes.
 The company uses Fair Trade Certified cocoa beans carefully selected, roasted, and ground into chocolate liquor.

 It makes a full range of chocolates and candies, including caramel apples and its own brand of ice cream.
 With live candy making, Kilwins is a good choice for areas that get a lot of tourists.

-Founded by Don and Katy Kilwin in Petoskey, Michigan in 1947 and franchising since 1982, the number of locations has climbed in recent years from 70 in 2009 to the current total of 132 (14 more than the previous year’s total of 118), of which two are company-owned and all are located in the US.
+Founded by Don and Katy Kilwin in Petoskey, Michigan in 1947 and franchising since 1982, the number of locations has climbed in recent years from 80 in 2011 to the current total of 142 (up from the previously reported total of 132), of which three are company-owned and all are located in the US.

 3. River Street Sweets – Savannah’s Candy Kitchen

 River Street Sweets – Savannah’s Candy Kitchen is a combination of two candy store concepts, both originating with the Strickland family.
 Savannah’s Candy Kitchen was started by Stan “The Candy Man” Strickland, while River Street Sweets is owned and operated by siblings Tim and Jennifer Strickland.